 Caps’ Wilson has suspension cut to 14 games by arbitrator

-Washington Capitals forward Tom Wilson has had his 20-game suspension reduced to 14 by a neutral arbitrator and is eligible to play immediately.
+Washington Capitals forward Tom Wilson had his 20-game suspension reduced to 14 games by a neutral arbitrator on Tuesday and became eligible to play immediately, scoring a goal and taking two penalties in 16:47 of ice time at Minnesota in a 5-2 win over the Wild .

-The ruling by Shyam Das allows Wilson to return to the lineup Tuesday night at Minnesota, and the 24-year-old will recoup $378,049 of the $1.26 million he initially forfeited as part of the suspension.

-The 20-game ban handed down by the NHL’s department of player safety came after Wilson was suspended three previous times in 13 months.
+The 20-game ban handed down by the NHL’s department of player safety came after the 24-year-old Wilson was suspended three previous times in 13 months.

 “Some hits, he’s going to have to avoid.
-They’re too risky,” general manager Brian MacLellan said in Toronto.
+They’re too risky,” general manager Brian MacLellan said.
 “He’s going to have to avoid some hits and he’s going to have to let up on some hits also.
 You can’t have the same force because he hits hard and it looks bad, and sometimes he’s going to be evaluated on the force.”

 Commissioner Gary Bettman upheld Wilson’s suspension on appeal before it went to Das, the same arbitrator who earlier this season reduced Nashville forward Austin Watson’s domestic violence suspension from 27 games to 18.